fongc123/notes/Data Mining/Data Preprocessing.md

 > [!INFO]
 > Outliers are usually defined as values greater than or lower than $1.5 \times IQR$.

+The Python library `pandas` contains the `describe()` method, which gives a statistical summary of the data in a data frame.

 ## Cleaning
 <span style = "color:lightblue">Data cleaning</span> attempts to fill in missing values, smooth out noise, and correct inconsistencies in the data.